ejahnGithub/tuf-client-fetch-target-action/README.md

 ## About

-This is a github action for testing TUF-JS client to fetch the targets from TUF repo
+This is a github action for testing TUF-JS client to fetch the targets from TUF repository

-## input:
+## Inputs:

 - target-files: one or multiple taget files to fetch
 - root-metadata-url: the first version of root metadata